Skip to navigation Skip to content

 • can participate in these activities and still qualify for CA if they provide at least some additional care and attention to the care receiver every day

-CA is not taxable or assets tested, but is subject to an adjusted taxable income test.
+CA is not taxable or assets tested, but it is subject to an adjusted taxable income test.
 The income test applies to both levels of entitlement, CA payment level and CA Health Care Card only for a child care receiver.

 See Carer Allowance (CA) income test.